learn-co-curriculum/ruby-oo-fundamentals-defining-object-orientation/README.md

 Ruby comes with a few types of Objects to get us started, things like `Integer`, `String`, `Array`, etc. We call these base types of Objects "Primitives".
 But what if we wanted to add a new kind of thing to our programming universe, a new kind of object we can create in our code?
 That's what the `class` keyword and object orientation allows us to do.

-<a href='https://learn.co/lessons/ruby-intro-to-oo' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-intro-to-oo' title='Object Orientation'>Object Orientation</a> on Learn.co and start learning to code for free.</p>